-- 1. The value of student maintenance support - Coronavirus: Easing lockdown restrictions in FE and HE in England - International and EU students in higher education in the UK FAQs - 4.
-Support for disabled students in higher education in England - 5.
-University Technical Colleges Under 'Housing and Planning', the top research briefings incl.

-- Housing and net zero

-- 2. Housing Market: Key Economic Indicators
+- 1. Update on the sale of student loans

+- 2. Coronavirus: Financial impact on higher education

-- 3. City Deals
+- 3. Higher education funding in England

+- 4. The UK-China relationship

+- 5. Coronavirus and schools: FAQs

+Under 'Housing and Planning', the top research briefings incl.
-- 4. Coronavirus: A ban on evictions and help for rough sleepers Stamp Duty Land Tax (Temporary Relief) Bill 2019-21

-Under 'Energy', 'environment' and 'Climate change' include:
+- 1. Housing Market: Key Economic Indicators - 2.
+Coronavirus: A ban on evictions and help for rough sleepers - 3.
+Stamp duty land tax on residential property - 4.
+Fire Safety Bill 2019-2021 - 5.
+Tenancy deposit schemes Under 'Energy', 'environment' and 'Climate change' include:

-- 1. Housing and net zero - 2.
-Energy policy: an overview - 3.
-New Nuclear Power - 4.
-UK-EU future relationship negotiations update: is an agreement possible? - 5.
-Pension scheme investments climate change risk House of Commons Library - A search on 'construction industry' identifies 17 key documents, that incl.
+- 1. Co-operative and Community Benefit Societies (Environmentally Sustainable Investment) Bill 2019-20 - 2.
+Housing and net zero - 3.
+Energy policy: an overview - 4.
+Reading list of UK and devolved Parliament and Assembly publications on the UK's withdrawal from the European Union and UK-EU future relations - 5.
+Regulating electric scooters (e-scooters) House of Commons Library search on 'construction industry' identifies 18 key documents, that incl.
 'Taxation in the construction industry', 'CITB - Construction Industry Training Board Levy', and 'The construction industry: statistics and policy, December 2019' - Abstract: Construction industry - employment, new orders, output.
 Construction 2025, The Farmer Review and the Construction Sector Deal (part of the government's Industrial Strategy).

-Key statistics - In 2018, the construction industry contributed £117 billion to the UK economy, 6% of the total.
+Key statistics - In 2018, the construction industry contributed \pm 117 billion to the UK economy, 6% of the total.
 Economic output in 2018 was slightly down on 2017, the first fall since 2013.

 There are 2.4 million construction industry jobs in the UK in Q2 2019, 6.6% of all jobs.
 There are more constructions jobs now than at any time since 2007, although throughout this period, roughly the same proportion of jobs have been in construction.
-The construction industry is unusual because of the high proportion of self-employment in the sector - 36% in Q2 2019, compared to the average for the whole economy of 13%.
+The construction industry is unusual because of the high proportion of self-employment in the sector -36% in Q2 2019, compared to the average for the whole economy of 13%.
 New orders to the construction industry were worth £61.7 billion in 2017.
 This is 13% down in 2017, the first fall since 2011.
 New housing orders accounted for 35% of all construction orders, commercial orders accounted for 25% and infrastructure orders accounted for 19%.

 Access and download the full report, 'Construction industry: statistics and policy Back to top e-Journal Review Built Environment Industry Journal titles reviewed by UCEM e-Library Modus - the RICS magazine that brings you the latest news and views, expert advice and in-depth features spanning the breadth of the surveying profession around the world.
-In the latest digital MODUS (August 2020), RICS takes a look at 'Getting the show back on the road' - Can sports, events and cultural venues work in today's climate?
-When could they conceivably open their doors again and, when do, how can they do it?
-For built environment professionals working in live entertainment, the world has changed dramatically.
+In the latest digital MODUS (September 2020), RICS takes a look at 'Cities where the wild things are' - Bringing nature back to cities has many benefits, both for the environment and for people's wellbeing.
+It can even mean financial gain.
 Latest articles: